Jesus Taught in Greek

 The article provides a brief outline for the evidence that Jesus taught in Greek not Aramaic.
 This is known as the Greek Hypothesis.
-The opposite of it is the Aramaic Hypothesis, that Jesus spoke Aramaic but the original Gospels in Aramaic was lost.
-The article is based upon my research especially regarding the Greek text.
-For those interested in the scholarly work with lots of citations, I strongly recommend the book, Did Jesus Speak Greek? by G Scott Gleaves.
+The opposite of it is the Aramaic Hypothesis, that Jesus spoke Aramaic but the original Gospels in Aramaic were lost.
+The article is based upon my research, especially regarding the Greek text.
+For those interested in scholarly work with lots of citations, I strongly recommend the book, Did Jesus Speak Greek? by G Scott Gleaves.
 My view is based upon my long experience as a translator, who knows languages and information theory.
-It doesn't come from researching the opinions of academics, but from looking at the evidence, that is, the Greek New Testament.
+It doesn't come from researching the opinions of academics, but from looking at the evidence, that is the Greek New Testament.
 Let us start by listing the arguments for Greek:

 - The evangelists record the few times when Jesus spoke Aramaic, then they translated the Aramaic into Greek.
 If ALL Jesus's words were originally Aramaic, why would these few examples exist?
 How could they exist in any Aramaic original?
 This Aramaic words often found their way untranslated into Latin and from their into English.

 - Jesus mixed a few Aramaic words with his Greek as with most "common" tongues.
 Why would these words not be translated if ALL the original words were in Aramaic.
 Why would the supposed translators choose not to translate one Aramaic word out of a sentence of Aramaic words?
 Isn't it more likely that an Aramaic word was used in a sentence of Greek by a bilingual speaker?